Narimm/OpenVPMS/openvpms-release/src/doc/readme.txt

     This may be included in the MySQL server installation.

-  - Tomcat 6.0 or higher
+  - Tomcat 6.x or Tomcat 7.x
     See http://tomcat.apache.org/download-60.cgi

     On Windows, select the 32-bit/64-bit Windows Service Installer

-  - OpenOffice 4.0.0 or higher
+  - OpenOffice 4.0.x
     See http://www.openoffice.org/download/

   - iReport Designer 3.7.6 or higher